Arunluckyappu/KavyaKanaja/README.md

 ---

-##  Developed By
+ Developed By
 ARUN A
+CMR INSTITUTE OF TECHNOLOGY

-Android App Development with Generative AI Internship – MindMatrix
+Android App Development with Generative AI Internship â€“ MindMatrix